What is thyroid cancer?

 - trouble swallowing

 - changes to the voice, e.g. hoarseness

-- swollen lymph glands in the neck, which may slowly grow in size over months or years.
+- swollen lymph glands (lymph nodes) in the neck (the lymph nodes may slowly grow in size over months or years).

-The exact cause of thyroid cancer is unknown, but several factors are known to increase the risk of developing it.
-Having some of these risk factors does not necessarily mean that you will develop thyroid cancer.
+The cause of thyroid cancer is unknown, but some factors are known to increase the risk of developing it.
+Having a risk factor does not necessarily mean that you will develop thyroid cancer.
 Most people with thyroid cancer have no known risk factors.

 Exposure to radiation

-A small number of thyroid cancer cases are due to having radiation therapy to the head and neck area as a child, or living in an area with high levels of radiation in the environment, such as the site of a nuclear accident.
-Thyroid cancer usually takes 10–20 years to develop after radiation exposure.
+A small number of thyroid cancers are due to having radiation therapy to the head and neck area as a child or living in an area with high levels of radiation, such as the site of a nuclear accident.
+Thyroid cancer usually takes 10–20 years to develop after significant radiation exposure.

 Only around 5% of thyroid cancer runs in families.
-Having a first-degree relative (parent, child or sibling) with papillary thyroid cancer may increase your risk.
+Having a parent, child or sibling with papillary thyroid cancer may increase your risk.
 Some inherited genetic conditions, such as familial adenomatous polyposis or Cowden syndrome, may also increase your risk of developing papillary thyroid cancer.

 Most cases of medullary thyroid cancer do not run in families.
 However, some people inherit a faulty gene called the RET gene.
 This gene can cause familial medullary thyroid cancer (FMTC) or multiple endocrine neoplasia (MEN).

 If you are concerned about having a strong family history of thyroid cancer, talk to your doctor.
 They may refer you to a genetic counsellor or a family cancer clinic to assess your risk.